scarecrow-tsai/eva6-assignment-10/README.md

 The final notebook is `main.ipynb`.

-The folder structure is as follows:
+The folder structure is as follows:-

 ```
 - app